-In two earlier blogs on Adjustments we looked at adjusting individual images and adjusting multiple images, both through manual adjustments or automatic.
-In this third and last blog in this serie we discuss another kind of adjusting in Capture One Pro 8: presets and styles.
+In two earlier blogs on Adjustments, we looked at adjusting individual images and adjusting multiple images, both through manual adjustments or automatic.
+In this third and last blog in this series, we discuss another kind of adjusting in Capture One Pro 8: presets and styles.

 Part 1 and Part 2

-To prevent a long read I decided to split this post in two parts.
-This is part 1 and at the end you find the link to part 2.
+To prevent a long read I decided to split this post into two parts.
+This is part 1 and in the end you find the link to part 2.
 Ready for Adjustments In-Depth?
 Go!

 Fact Or Fiction?

 What you can achieve with presets and styles may look like fiction so let’s start with some facts.
 What is there to know?

 - built-in (comes with the program) or build by the user

 - make as many presets as you like

 - give a preset any name you like

 - organize presets in folders